 The Greek Revival Style 1830-1850The Greek Revival Style 1830-1850

 The elaborate interior detailing can’t be ignored in the Greek Revival Style.
 Ornate ceilings with plaster moldings and medallions, pocket doors, mantels, and tiled fireplace surrounds are common.
-Discover this style on streets such as West 10th, Waverly Place, Washington Square North in the Village, Cushman Row on West 20th, and in the MacDougal-Sullivan Gardens Historic District.
+Discover this style on streets such as West 10th, Waverly Place, Washington Square North in the Village, Cushman Row on West 20th, and the MacDougal-Sullivan Gardens Historic District.

 by Gea Elika, on Flickr